Baseng0815/Webpage/markdown/index.md

 Welcome to my website.
 I share a lot about my personal projects and endeavours here because it gives more freedom than using social media and more choice than using pre designed web services.
-I have also taken care not to use any scripts because only lunatics and webdevs would use scripts for a static website.
+I have also taken care not to use any scripts so everyone can enjoy this content without needing to run JavaScript in the background.

-I am a 22 year old CS student studying at the [Philipps-University of Marburg](https://uni-marburg.de).
+I am a 22 year old CS student studying at the [Karlsruher Institut für Technologie (KIT) ](https://www.kit.edu/).
 I like programming, listening to music, playing the piano and learning Japanese.
 One area I am especially interested in is low level application development.
 You can find out more about [my projects here](/html/projects.html).
 I also have an [RSS feed](/rss.xml).

 I spent the latter half of 2022 in [Japan](https://www.youtube.com/watch?v=_mkiGMtbrPM) as an exchange student,